Market Penetration Strategy

 Adding features improves functionality and usability while boosting quality enhances customer satisfaction.
 Even minor improvements signal your commitment and relevance, deepening buyer loyalty.

-Example: Through customer feedback, you may decide to enhance product quality by using softer, more durable fabrics based on reviews.
+For example, Through customer feedback, you can decide to enhance product quality by using softer, more durable fabrics based on reviews.

 Step 6 – Increasing Distribution Channels